Horsepower Hyperinflation: How EVs Tanked Enthusiasts’ Favorite Currency

 At first glance, Lucid Motors appears to have accomplished something impossible.
 Out of thin air—no heritage, no decades-long brand development—Lucid produced a luxury EV sedan capable of beating Mercedes-Benz and Porsche.
 With meticulous interior detailing, industry-best aerodynamics (a drag coefficient of 0.197 for the Air), and power figures approaching hypercar absurdity, Lucid embodies the kind of confident ambition Detroit hasn’t reliably delivered in decades.
 General Motors, despite vast resources and technical capability, stands by as Lucid reshapes perceptions of American automotive engineering.
 That Lucid exists at all is a searing indictment of Detroit’s own hesitancy—and the Oldsmobile Aurora is the missed chance that proves it.

 At a Los Angeles intersection, a 1964 Impala lowrider bounces gently on hydraulic suspension, its chrome flake paint glinting like fish scales in the sun.
 On one side: a glossy white Tesla Model Y with a peeling sticker that reads “I bought it before he went crazy.”
-On the other: a Verde Ithaca Lamborghini Murciélago LP670, crouched low, its carbon-fiber rear wing twitching like a snake about to strike.
+On the other: a Verde Ithaca Lamborghini Murciélago LP670, crouched low, its exhaust loudly announcing all twelve Italian cylinders.
 No words are exchanged, but the stories are loud.
 The Impala is Chicano heritage on wheels—wire wheels, candy paint, and ancestral memory.
 The Tesla broadcasts faded virtue, now tempered by market saturation and the baggage of its CEO.
 The Lamborghini, all angles and carbon, remains pure excess—Silicon Valley money reincarnated as Italian performance.
 Even now, in an allegedly post-materialist age, the car is still the clearest declaration of self.
 You are what you drive—perhaps now more than ever.

 Pictured from its most controversial angle, the Celestiq makes a bold statement that Cadillac must carry throughout its model line to survive